claudineynascimento/javawebprojectjdbc/README.md

 # javawebprojectjdbc
-Simple Java Web Project using JDBC as connection manager, jps as view and Servlet as controller.
+Simple Java Web Project using JDBC as connection manager, jsp as view and Servlet as controller.
 For beginners